 How to View Your WooCommerce Tax Reports?

-Once you’ve set up and configured WooCommerce taxes, it’ll automatically get applied when customers make their purchases.
+Once you've set up and configured WooCommerce taxes, they'll automatically get applied when customers make their purchases.

-To keep track of taxable sales and liabilities, WooCommerce keeps this information that can be used for financial planning and tax reporting purposes.
+To keep track of taxable sales and liabilities, WooCommerce stores this information for financial planning and tax reporting.

 To access tax reports, navigate to Analytics ⇨ Taxes.

-You can select a date range to see the data for that particular time period.
+You can select a date range to view data for that period.

 To compare reports for different tax codes, go to the Show field and select 'Comparison'.
 Just enter the WooCommerce tax codes you want to compare in your store.